-• DWS Target Fund Assessment
+•DWS Target Fund Assessment

-The DWS ESG database assessed target funds in accordance with the DWS Climate and Transition Risk Assessment, DWS Norm Assessment, UN Global Compact Assessment, DWS ESG Quality Assessment, the Freedom House Status and with respect to investments in companies that were considered to be manufacturers or manufacturers of key components of anti-personnel mines, cluster munitions, chemical and biological weapons (the shareholdings within a group structure are taken into consideration accordingly).
+The DWS ESG database assessed target funds in accordance with the DWS Climate and Transition Risk Assessment, DWS Norm Assessment, UN Global Compact Assessment, DWS ESG Quality Assessment, the Freedom House Status, and with respect to investments in companies considered manufacturers or manufacturers of key components of anti-personnel mines, cluster munitions, chemical and biological weapons (with consideration for shareholdings within a group structure).
 The assessment methods for target funds were based on examining the entire target fund portfolio, taking into account the investments within the target fund portfolio.
-Depending on the respective assessment approach, exclusion criteria (such as tolerance thresholds) that result in exclusion of the target fund were defined.
-Accordingly, assets might be invested within the portfolios of the target funds that were not compliant with the DWS standards for issuers.
+Depending on the respective assessment approach, exclusion criteria (such as tolerance thresholds) that resulted in the exclusion of the target fund were defined.
+Accordingly, assets were invested within the portfolios of the target funds that were not compliant with the DWS standards for issuers.

-• Non-ESG assessed asset classes
+•Non-ESG assessed asset classes

 Not every asset of the sub-fund was assessed by the DWS ESG assessment methodology.
-This applied in particular to the following asset classes:
+This applied, in particular, to the following asset classes:

-Derivatives were currently not used to attain the environmental and social characteristics promoted by the sub-fund and were therefore not taken into account for the calculation of the minimum proportion of assets that complied with these characteristics.
-However, derivatives on individual issuers could only be acquired for the sub-fund if the issuers of the underlyings complied with the DWS ESG assessment methodology.
+Derivatives were currently not used to attain the environmental and social characteristics promoted by the sub-fund and were therefore not taken into account for the calculation of the minimum proportion of assets that comply with these characteristics.
+However, derivatives on individual issuers were only acquired for the sub-fund if the issuers of the underlyings complied with the DWS ESG assessment methodology.